Introduction

 The Admin User.

-We are not going to explore the Microsoft Access Security issues involved here (I have already dedicated about nineteen Pages on this issue under the Microsoft Access Security topic on the Main Menu of this Site) but how to get the Network User Name and the Workstation Name correctly if we want to record those values, in an unsecured database shared on a Network?
+We will not delve into Microsoft Access Security issues here (I have already dedicated about nineteen pages to this topic under the “Microsoft Access Security” section on the Main Menu of this site).
+Instead, we will focus on how to capture the network user name and workstation name correctly when working with an unsecured database shared on a network.

 Finding Computer Name

-- Select Run from Start Menu.
+- Select Run from the Start Menu.

 - Type Cmd and click OK.
 A DOS window will open up.